CISecurity/ArtifactExpressions/vmware/vmware.vmhost.account.md

 | role_operator | String | The test to perform on the Role field.
 Enter NA if not applicable. |
 | role | String | Enter NA if not applicable. |

+shell_access_enabled_operator
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- equals
+- not equal
+- case insensitive equals
+- case insensitive not equal
+- greater than
+- less than
+- greater than or equal
+- less than or equal
+- bitwise and
+- bitwise or
+- pattern match
+- subset of
+- superset of

+role_operator
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- equals
+- not equal
+- case insensitive equals
+- case insensitive not equal
+- greater than
+- less than
+- greater than or equal
+- less than or equal
+- bitwise and
+- bitwise or
+- pattern match
+- subset of
+- superset of

 ### Generated Content
 #### XCCDF+AE
 This is what the AE check looks like, inside a Rule, in the XCCDF